Gut Bacteria and Insomnia: Which Microbes Affect Your Sleep (and Which Ones Help)

 Pathway 1: GABA (Gamma-Aminobutyric Acid) Production

 Certain bacterial strains synthesize GABA (gamma-aminobutyric acid) — the primary inhibitory neurotransmitter responsible for sleep onset and maintenance.
-A 2025 randomized controlled trial confirmed that Bifidobacterium animalis BLa80 has measurable GABA production capacity via HPLC analysis (high-performance liquid chromatography, a method for identifying and quantifying compounds in solution), and supplementation improved both PSQI (Pittsburgh Sleep Quality Index) and ISI (Insomnia Severity Index) scores compared to placebo (Liu et al., 2025).
-GABA produced in the gut reaches the brain through the vagus nerve — the primary neural connection between the gut and the brainstem.
+A 2025 randomized controlled trial confirmed that Bifidobacterium animalis BLa80 has measurable GABA production capacity via HPLC analysis (high-performance liquid chromatography, a method for identifying and quantifying compounds in solution), and supplementation improved PSQI (Pittsburgh Sleep Quality Index) scores compared to placebo; ISI (Insomnia Severity Index) scores were numerically lower but did not reach statistical significance (Liu et al., 2025).
+GABA produced in the gut may signal to the brain through the vagus nerve — the primary neural connection between the gut and the brainstem — and other gut-brain pathways.

 Pathway 2: Butyrate and the Circadian Clock

 Butyrate — the short-chain fatty acid produced by Faecalibacterium, Roseburia, and Eubacterium — increased non-REM sleep by roughly 50% when administered orally in mice and 70% via intraportal injection (into the vein connecting the gut to the liver).
-The sleep-promoting effect did not occur with subcutaneous or intraperitoneal delivery, establishing that butyrate acts via a hepatoportal sensory mechanism — meaning the gut-to-liver vein is the detection route, not general blood circulation (Szentirmai et al., 2019).
-Gut-produced butyrate has a direct anatomical route to this receptor.
+The sleep-promoting effect did not occur with subcutaneous or intraperitoneal delivery, establishing that butyrate acts via a hepatoportal sensory mechanism in this animal model — meaning the gut-to-liver vein is the detection route, not general blood circulation (Szentirmai et al., 2019).
+Gut-produced butyrate has a plausible anatomical route to this receptor.

 Effect of butyrate supplementation on circadian clock gene expression